 To read more about this vocabulary routine, click HERE.

 Students enjoy these routines!
-However, we know as teachers, we always have to modify and differentiate the curriculum as needed for some students.
+However, as teachers, we know we always have to modify and differentiate the curriculum for some students.

 The good news is that differentiating your vocabulary instruction is simple!

 Here are some ways that you can differentiate your vocabulary instruction to help struggling learners:

 Students love to get up and move.
 Anytime that you can apply movement to learning, you will reach more learners and keep them engaged.

 I found that my students always enjoyed coming up with hand motions to represent each new vocabulary word.
 They were very creative!
 For example, one week our word was professional.
 A student recommended that we pretend we are shooting a basketball into the hoop.
 This movement represented a professional basketball player.